Sara Adler: Career in America

-In 1890, Maurice and Sara divorced, and in 1891 she married Jacob Adler, himself recently divorced from a brief second marriage to Dinah Shtettin.
-She and Adler would be among the most prominent actors in Yiddish theater in New York for the next three decades.
 Both she and Jacob starred in the 1908 play The Worthless written by Jacob Gordin.
 In 1911, she appeared in Gordin's play Elisha Ben Abuyah (originally staged in 1906).
 In 1914, she starred in the silent film Sins of the Parents directed by Ivan Abramson.
 The film was one of only two movies in which she appeared.
-After her husband's 1920 stroke and 1926 death, she performed only infrequently.
+After her husband's 1920 stroke and 1926 death, she performed infrequently.
+On March 14, 1939, her 50 years of work were honored at the National Theater, where she performed the third act of Resurrection.

 Although probably most remembered for her lead roles opposite her husband, Sara Adler also set out on her own with the Novelty Theater in Brooklyn, where she presented (in Yiddish) works of Ibsen and Shaw well before they were familiar to an English-language audience.
 She also presented works of the French feminist Eugène Brieux.
-After Rudolph Schildkraut quarreled with Max Reinhardt in Vienna, Sara Adler brought him to Brooklyn to play the husband in Jacob Gordin's stage adaptation of Leo Tolstoy's The Kreutzer Sonata.
-That production also included Jacob Ben-Ami (associated with the Vilna Troupe, as well as Adler offspring Stella and Luther Adler (Adler, 1999, 361 (commentary)).
+After Rudolph Schildkraut quarreled with Max Reinhardt in Vienna, Sara Adler brought him to Brooklyn to play the husband in Gordin's stage adaptation of Leo Tolstoy's The Kreutzer Sonata.
+That production also included Jacob Ben-Ami (associated with the Vilna Troupe, as well as Adler offspring Stella and Luther Adler.

-Adler died in New York City.
+Later life and death

+Though she did not act much in her old age, Adler remained active.
+In her 70s, she began learning to tango, and stayed out past midnight with friends every night until her last illness.
+Adler died in New York City on April 28, 1953, following a long illness.

+Personal life

+Adler had two sons with Heine, Joseph and Max Heine.

+The Adlers had five children together, Frances (1892), Jay (1896), Julia (1899), Stella (1902), and Luther (1903), all of whom acted.
+They had a tumultuous marriage, with many infidelities, separations, and reconciliations.
+At one point, Sara entered a sanatorium after one of her husband's infidelities; at another, she took a lover and planned to establish a rival theater before a bout of tuberculosis led her to abandon those plans and return to her husband.
+Once, when Jacob Adler left her to live with a mistress, Sara Adler and Rudolph Schildkraut formed their own company, with Sara doing everything from acting and directing to designing and sewing costumes and polishing the fruit sold at intermission.